XcessivePupil/K-Means-to-Cluster-Country-Data-/README.md

 ○ Compute the means for each cluster as the mean for all the points that belong to it

-Comverence is this case is defined as the point at which the means of each cluster reach a certain value and continuing to run the algorithm doesn’t make this value change.
+Comverence in this case is defined as the point at which the means of each cluster reach a certain "minimum" value and continuing to run the algorithm doesn’t make this value change.